S-Nuttapong/OnePunchMan-detection/README.md

 ## Overview

 This repo contains the code used in my experiment titled  Detecting One Punch Man Heroes on Android - Google colab".
-In this experiment, which is available [here](https://medium.com/p/333c9d4149/edit), I went over the process of making dataset, provided instruction on how to use and modify my Colab notebook in order to train training custom object detection model using [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and how to deploy it in an Android device.
+In this experiment, which is available [here](https://medium.com/p/333c9d4149/edit), I went over the process of making dataset, provided instruction on how to use and modify my Colab notebook in order to train your own custom object detection model using [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and how to deploy it in an Android device.

 The project was done on TensorFlow 1.14.0